Itsdaodao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
-2. User input add command with required contact information
+1. User add contact with required contact information
-3. Devbooks saves contact and show success message
+2. Devbooks saves contact and show success message
-4. Devbooks shows the updated contact list
+3. Devbooks shows the updated contact list

     Use case ends.

 **Extensions**

-* 2a.
-User input add command with invalid contact information
+* 1a.
+User add contact with invalid contact information

-    * 2a1.
+    * 1a1.
 Devbooks shows an error message
-    * 2a2.
+    * 1a2.
 User input new add command with contact information

-      Steps 2a1-2a2 are repeated until the add command and contact information entered are correct.
+      Steps 1a1-1a2 are repeated until the new contact information entered are correct.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

-* 2b.
+* 1b.
 Duplicated contact information found

-    * 2b1.
+    * 1b1.
 Devbooks shows an error message
-    * 2b2.
-User input new add command with contact information
+    * 1b2.
+User add a contact with different contact name

-      Steps 2b1-2b2 are repeated until the new contact information does not duplicate with existing contacts.
+      Steps 1b1-1b2 are repeated until the new contact information does not duplicate with existing contacts.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 **Use case: UC02 - Edit Contact**